tinybirdco/web-analytics-starter-kit/tinybird/README.md

 - top_pages: Path and browser level metrics
 - top_sources: Referral and browser level metrics

-In the `/pipes` folder, including materialized views:
+In the `/materializations` folder, including materialized views:
 - analytics_pages: Aggregate by pathname and calculate session and hits
 - analytics_sessions: Aggregate by session_id and calculate session metrics
 - analytics_sources: Aggregate by referral and calculate session and hits

-Note:
-Typically, in big projects, we split the .pipe files across two folders: /pipes and /endpoints
-- `/pipes` where we store the pipes ending in a datasource, that is, [materialized views](https://guides.tinybird.co/guide/materialized-views)
-- `/endpoints` for the pipes that end in API endpoints.

 ## Local development